Itching For a Cure

 Dermatological or Neuological Sensation

 If possible, determine the cause of itching (pruritus).
 It is best to examine the area before scratching.
-Scratching alters appearance of the skin, can cause secondary infection and lead to post-resolution scarring.
-If you break the skin, apply an anti-bacterial ointment and cover area with a bandage.
+Scratching alters the appearance of the skin, can cause secondary infection, and lead to post-resolution scarring.
+If you break the skin, apply an anti-bacterial ointment and cover the area with a bandage.

-Do you notice lice, a flea, or mosquito?
-Your flesh is host to parasites that can cause irritation.
+Do you notice lice, a flea, or a mosquito?
+Your flesh is host to parasites that can irritate.
 Is this an ongoing eczema or psoriasis flareup?
 If so, you may need to replenish or obtain a new prescription for medication.
 If you have not been previously diagnosed with a cause, is there a rash?

 Eczema is the itch that rashes.